Fintech Talents

 Trust – how to build a company that behaves

-by Lisa Moyle / Friday 08 June 2018 / Published in Uncategorized
+by Lisa Moyle / Friday 08 June 2018 / Published in Blog

 One of the highlights of Money 2020 was from Dan Ariely, Professor of Psychology and Behavioural Economics at Duke University and Chief Behaviour Officer at Lemonade.
 After days of talking about tech driven product innovation, it was truly insightful to hear about how financial services can be re-imagined by an understanding of human behaviour.